 With my warm regards,

-On behalf of ICRT 2020 Secretariat and Society of Nuclear Medicine Bangladesh (SNMB) it is a great pleasure to welcome you to the 15th International Conference on Radiopharmaceutical Therapy (ICRT) of WARMTH in Cox’s Bazar, Bangladesh on 19-22 November 2020 in conjunction with 25th (Silver Jubilee) National Conference of SNMB.
+On behalf of 15th ICRT Secretariat and Society of Nuclear Medicine Bangladesh (SNMB) it is a great pleasure to welcome you to the 15th International Conference on Radiopharmaceutical Therapy (ICRT) of WARMTH virtually.

-The four days conference will bring together the leaders, physicians, scientists, healthcare professionals, and others interested in the challenges related to nuclear medicine and molecular imaging.
+The two-day conference will bring together the leaders, physicians, scientists, healthcare professionals, and others interested in the challenges related to nuclear medicine and molecular imaging.
 We assure you the highest level of scientific discussions relevant to research and policymaking for the promotion of radiopharmaceutical therapy.

 Prof. Dr. Raihan Hussain, President ICRT 2020 & President SNMB